 Stimulating investment in fleet renewal will help drive the shift to cleaner public transport across the nation, bringing benefits for in terms of carbon emissions, air quality and local community mobility.
 However, further action is needed to accelerate grid connections and depot upgrades to ensure operators have the infrastructure required to deploy zero emission buses efficiently.

-Mike Hawes, SMMT Chief Executive, said, “While bus registrations continue to decline, this remains something of a normalisation after two exceptionally strong years for investment.
+Mike Hawes, SMMT Chief Executive, said, “While bus registrations continue to decline, this remains something of a normalisation after two exceptionally strong years of investment.
 Zero emission buses continue to outperform the wider market, however, resulting in an increasing share and helping provide green mobility across the country.
 Manufacturers have invested heavily into these new technologies, and continued government support can drive up the fleet renewal needed to ensure the UK benefits from a cleaner bus network.”